Power of Attorney in Spain

 • Certified translations if the POA is drafted in Spanish but needs to be used internationally.

-Notarization and legalization
+Notarization

 1. Notarization in Spain: If you are in Spain, the POA must be signed before a Spanish notary, who will verify your identity and certify the document.
 This step ensures that the POA is officially recognized under Spanish law.